 The building and program are designed to engage students in real-world work environments that promote hands-on learning and feature cutting-edge technology and equipment.
-Flexible study and breakout spaces will encourage team-based learning, with health professions programs intentionally mixed to breakdown academic silos.
-Faculty will be grouped together in a “faculty commons” to encourage cross-discipline engagement.
+Flexible study and breakout spaces encourage team-based learning, with health professions programs intentionally mixed to breakdown academic silos.
+Faculty are grouped together in a “faculty commons” to encourage cross-discipline engagement.
 The building’s clear conceptual diagram captures views of the neighboring Table Rocks and Cascade mountains to facilitate easy wayfinding and foster a sense of place.
-A high-performing building envelope, passive shading, low-water landscape, and rooftop solar panels will provide the college and community an efficient, low-maintenance, and long-lasting facility.
+A high-performing building envelope, passive shading, low-water landscape, and rooftop solar panels provide the college and community an efficient, low-maintenance, and long-lasting facility.